mcelrath/sv2-spec/05-Mining-Protocol.md

 The size of the search space for one Standard Job, given a fixed `nTime` field, is `2^(NONCE_BITS + BIP320_VERSION_ROLLING_BITS) = ~280Th`, where `NONCE_BITS = 32` and `BIP320_VERSION_ROLLING_BITS = 16`.
 This is a guaranteed space before `nTime` rolling.
+> BOB: I continue to be concerned that 280TH is really close to the per-second performance of devices available today, and next generation devices will have to do more than just header mining by default.
+A clear specification of how to divide the search space, including extranonce, is needed.
+Not sure if you already have that.
+This also means that next generation devices will have to use Extended Jobs at the device level.

 Standard Jobs are distributed via the [`NewMiningJob`](#5415-newminingjob-server---client) message, which can ONLY be sent via [Standard Channels](#531-standard-channels).

 All SV2 mining devices are restricted to Standard Jobs.
 This is a big difference from legacy SV1 mining devices, where rolling extranonces is a common feature.
+> Same comment as above...next generation devices will have to use Extended Jobs by default.
+Also "devices" which aggregate hash boards at a size larger than a shoebox will need Extended Jobs, and those have existed for years.

 ![](./img/standard_job.png)